Feature Image Caption: Russian oligarch, Yevgeniy Prigozhin, responsible for funding the Wagner Group. Image via The Sydney Morning Herald.

 Since 2018, the Wagner Group has been active in the Central African Republic where it propped up Faustin-Archange Touadéra in exchange for exclusive access to diamond and gold reserves.
 In addition to training locals and combating extremist groups, Wagner has been accused of obscene infractions including harassing peacekeepers, journalists, and aid workers.
 Hundreds of reports paint a picture of Wagner operatives engaging in arbitrary arrests, killings, and incidents of torture, as well as looting schools and humanitarian aid centers.
 This behavior provides no strategic value, only savagery.

-Traces of the Wagner Group can also be found in Sudanese politics as the organization provided a 500-man security unit to Omar Hassan al-Bashir.
+Traces of the Wagner Group can also be found in Sudanese politics as the organization provided a 500-man security unit to Omar Hassan al-Bashir, the former President of Sudan.
 In exchange for the right to mine local gold reserves, Wagner helped to squash logical uprisings and suppress protestors.
 Bashir was eventually overthrown in 2019, but reportedly offered Moscow a naval base on the Red Sea before his disposition.
 The trail of evidence continues to demonstrate Wagner’s greedy appetite for expanding Russian access to the world’s riches at the cost of civilian lives and fueling instability.
 Although Russia positions itself as an alternative to Western powers, the exploitation of intercommunal rifts and the extraction of natural resources demonstrates a pattern eerily aligned with Western colonialism.

 Wagner operations in Libya also drew international attention in 2019 when the organization inserted itself into the civil war on behalf of warlord Khalifa Hifter.
 An estimated 1,000 Wagner troops participated in the coup, taking control of Libya’s oil fields despite UN demands that the organization stand down and depart.
 As contracted workers, the Wagner Group acted injudiciously, entering Libya to weigh in on the highest bidder, likely incentivized by the state’s prime location along the Mediterranean and precious reserves.
 It follows that the PMC’s operations incite cycles of upheaval in direct opposition to global efforts at conflict mitigation.